How Do You Get Period Blood Out Of Sheets? I Tried 6 Different Methods

 What I Did: I spit on a section of stained sheet, and then rubbed at it with a sponge.

 Verdict: OK, I didn't really think that this method would work.
 And yet, I was still a little bummed out when this method really didn't work.
-But after a few minutes of fevered scrubbing, the stained sheet looked the same as it had before I started (except now it was, you know, covered in spit).
+But after a few minutes of fevered scrubbing, the stained sheet looked the same as it had before I started (except now it was, you know, covered in spit and blood).

 I've used salt as a stain remover in the past with some success, and am also generally excited for any excuse to salt in any capacity.